ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 ### Constructing climate data which aligns with the regions and time spans reflected in the energy load data

-We use the issues outlined below to construct climate data for a given country and year:
+We use the issues outlined below to construct climate data for impacted country boundary and year definitions:

 Fiscal year fixing: